 Before a surety issues a bond, they’ll check your financial statements.
 They want to make sure that you have the ability to pay your vendor invoices.
 Getting your financial statements in order can help you grow your construction business.
 These records can help you qualify to work on a project that requires bonding.

-While subcontractors aren’t typically required to be bonded, according to Construction Executive there is a growing trend for large GCs to require bid bonds.
+While subcontractors aren’t typically required to be bonded, there is a growing trend for large GCs to require bid bonds.
 In order to bid on projects that require a bid bond, subcontractors need prequalification from a surety.
 Because subcontracts are usually negotiated, general contractors seldom require bid bonds.
 Instead, the general contractor may require a bond prequalification letter from its surety that states the subcontractor’s current bond capacity.
 However, there is a growing trend for large general contractors to require bid bonds.
 A subcontractor must be fully prequalified by the surety before obtaining either a bond letter or a bid bond.

 Financial Statements & Cash Flow